Skip to content

 };

-// Initialize Jabra library using the config object
+// Initialize Jabra library using the init method and config object (recommended until version 4.9.0 of the SDK)

 // (...) setup device added/removed events (see below)